astashov/crossdart-chrome-extension/README.md

 After installing [Crossdart Chrome Extension](https://chrome.google.com/webstore/detail/crossdart-chrome-extensio/jmdjoliiaibifkklhipgmnciiealomhd), you'll see a little "XD" icon in Chrome's URL bar on Github pages.
-If you click to it, you'll see a little popup, where you can turn Crossdart on for the current project, and also specify the URL where it should get the metadata files from (in case you don't want to use the defaults.
-If you do - just leave it empty).
+If you click to it, you'll see a little popup, where you can turn Crossdart on for the current project, and also specify the URL where it should get the analysis data from (in case you generated and uploaded it by yourself.
+If you don't - just leave it empty).
 You only should provide a base for this URL, the extension will later append git sha and 'crossdart.json' to it.
 I.e. if you specify URL in this field like:

 ```